BillKillacky/GetAndCleanData/README.md

 		summarized by subject and activity with the mean of all the field measures.
 ==================================================================================================================================================

-####Detailed log of operations performed on the data to produce the two tidy data sets.
+####Detailed log of operations performed by run_analysis.R script on the data to produce the two tidy data sets.

 ###### Read 2 Global Data Files
 Read in activity_labels file and change column names to "actID", and "ActDesc"